apigee/apigee-access/README.md

 seconds.
 If not specified then the default TTL in the cache resource will be used.
 * timeout: How long to wait to fetch a result from the distributed cache, in seconds.
 The default 30 seconds.
+Latency-sensitive applications may wish to reduce this in order to prevent slow response times if the cache infrastructure is overloaded.

-Cache scopes work as follows:
+The following values are valid for the "scope" field:

 * global: All cache entries may be seen by all Node.js applications in the same Apigee "environment."